 - Use brown sugar – Brown sugar has more moisture than granulated sugar.
 In this recipe I used 3 parts brown sugar to 1 part granulated.

 - Use egg yolks – Using all yolks or mostly yolks adds more moisture to the batter because the yolks have more fat than the whites.
 (Save the egg whites for a yummy egg white frittata.)

 - Use baking powder – Baking powder is more acidic than baking soda.
-Baking soda helps the cookies spread, and more they spread, the thinner the cookie with be and the less moisture it will have.
+Baking soda helps the cookies spread, and the more they spread, the thinner the cookie with be and the less moisture it will have.

 - Refrigerate the batter - Resting the batter in the refrigerator evaporates some of the water and increases the sugar, which ultimately creates a chewier cookie.
 The longer you allow the batter to refrigerate, the chewier the cookies will be.